How to Save Money on Flights, Hotels, and Other Travel Expenses

 Before you go, get a tune-up so you can avoid wasting money on emergency repairs during your trip.
 Portable devices that allow you to jump start your car or inflate your tires can be inexpensive and well worth the cost.

-Before you leave, create at least a rough itinerary so you’ll know if you will need a bathing suit, hiking shoes, gym clothes, camping equipment or other essentials.
-Pack plenty of snacks and a cooler full of drinks, and check out grocery stores along the way to create less expensive meals.
+Before you leave, create at least a rough itinerary so you’ll know if you will need a bathing suit, hiking shoes, gym clothes, camping equipment, or other essentials.
+Pack plenty of snacks and a cooler full of drinks and plan to stop at grocery stores along the way to create less expensive meals.

 Consider the cost of gas and tolls as well.
 Parking, too, could be a hassle depending on your destination, and a pricey one at that.
 Apps and online tools can help you find the cheapest gas in your area.
 You might also be able to save money by filling up well outside of major cities.